-The Classroom at “Hinder them not” Montessori School
+The Classroom at Our Montessori School in Iselin, New Jersey

 Each morning when the children arrive the classroom is filled with much activity and purpose as they perform tasks of interest to them and interact with other children.
 Children have the choice to work alone or with one or more other classmates.
 Our open classroom morning work period lasts approximately two hours each day.
 During that time children will sometimes choose only one or two different activities (they may choose to spend a long time of concentrated effort on their chosen tasks) or they may choose many different activities, depending on their interest of that particular day.

 Children are not forced to do any particular task in a Montessori classroom.
 Dr. Montessori said, “The best time to teach a child something is when they want to learn it.”
 Therefore our classroom provides work that is attractive and interesting to the children.
 The child chooses for himself work that appeals to him.
 Our classroom is one where children love to learn, and the busyness and quiet activity of our 30+ children, (aged 2-1/2 through 6 years old), under the watchful eye of our four teachers, shows the beautiful sight of children enjoying learning.
 With 400 activities to choose from, the children never tire of their interesting classroom.

 Most of our materials are self-teaching and self-correcting, therefore the child can learn without dependency on a teacher’s correction.
 The older children in the class will often help and teach the younger children — the younger children look up to and want to learn from the older children.
 The harmony between the different ages and the love and appreciation they have for each other is very touching to observe.

 Our classroom is a peaceful place of learning where children are free to make self-discoveries and develop into the confident, courteous, intelligent, happy people they were created to be.

 The Curriculum at “Hinder them not” Montessori School